BIOS6623-UCD/bios6623-micpalumbo/Project0/README.md

 Describes the overview of the project, variables, data, and how it was collected.
 Also has the primary question of interest.

 Reports Folder:
-Proj0WrittenReport.Rmd:
+Proj0WrittenReport.Rmd/Proj0WrittenReport.pdf:
-This is my final write up and report for the project
+This is my final write up and report for the project.
+I wrote it in an Rmd file that I knitted to a pdf.

 Proj0Slides.pptx
 These are the powerpoint slides for my final presentation for this project

+Proj0dropout.png
+Image of graph of dropout trends to put in slides

+Proj0dropoutcolors.png
+Image of graph of dropout trends to put in slides with colorful bars

+Proj0Tab1.csv
+Saving the Table1 contents as a dataset xcel file